-INDEX MODEL v0.1 — FEBRUARY 2026
+AMI v1.0 — FEBRUARY 2026

 Scoring Methodology

 This document defines the three proprietary indices used in the AI Tools Landscape Report: Agent Maturity Index (AMI), Autonomy Risk Index (ARI), and Ecosystem Power Index (EPI).
 All dimensions, weights, and grading criteria are published here for transparency and reproducibility.
+Each assessment links to its evidence and source catalog so any claim can be independently verified.

 Guiding Principles

 5. Methodology evolves.
 Dimensions and weights may change between versions.
 All changes are documented with rationale.
+The spec hash locks methodology integrity.

 Confidence Labels